giampaolo/psutil/docs/index.rst

                      timeout=None, on_terminate=None):
       """Kill a process tree (including grandchildren) with signal "sig" and return a (gone, still_alive) tuple.
-      "on_terminate", if specified, is a callabck as soon as a child terminates.
+      "on_terminate", if specified, is a callabck function which is called as soon as a child terminates.
       """
       if pid == os.getpid():
           raise RuntimeError("I refuse to kill myself")